-Thalia Petsis, Finance and International Business
+Thalia Petsis, Business Administration - Finance, International Business

 “The business world is all about building yourself, taking the next challenge and growing with it.”